Skip to Content

 Role of Omega-3s and Biotin

-2. Eggs and avocados for natural biotin
+2. Eggs and nuts for natural biotin content

-3. Walnuts and flaxseeds for plant-based omega-3s
+3. Walnuts and flaxseeds for plant-based alternatives

-4. Leafy greens for thorough nutritional support
+4. Dark leafy greens for thorough beard nutrition

 Beard Maintenance Tips